jwne/Yggdrasil/README.md

 * CommonPlayer needs to be finished, will also create a CommonEntity class etc.
 * More Refs
 * Wrappers
 * Chat needs to be done.
-This will allow one to send fancy messages, making use of the new cha features
+This will allow one to send fancy messages, making use of the new chat features
 * Protocol library needs to be finished
 * Handy Thread utils
 * Database Utils, MYSQL to SQLite etc. Also easy creation of a database and adding/removing data etc